AlexandreDecan/sismic/docs/testing.rst

  - ``start`` -- this event is sent when a stable initial state is reached by the tested statechart.
- - ``stop`` -- this event is sent when the execution of the tested statechart ends (either because it reaches a final configuration, or no more transition can be processed, or because its execution was interrupted by :py:meth:`~pyss.testing.StateChartTester.stop`, see below).
+ - ``stop`` -- this event is sent when the execution of the tested statechart ends (either because it reaches a final configuration, or no more transition can be processed, or because its execution was interrupted by :py:meth:`~sismic.testing.StateChartTester.stop`, see below).
- - ``step`` -- this event is sent after the computation and the execution of a :py:class:`~pyss.simulator.MacroStep` in the tested statechart.
+ - ``step`` -- this event is sent after the computation and the execution of a :py:class:`~sismic.simulator.MacroStep` in the tested statechart.

 Specific contextual data
 ************************

-Each tester is executed using by default a :py:class:`~pyss.evaluator.PythonEvaluator` and as such, contextual data (the *context*) are available during execution.
+Each tester is executed using by default a :py:class:`~sismic.evaluator.PythonEvaluator` and as such, contextual data (the *context*) are available during execution.
 In the case of a tester, this context is always populated and updated with the following items: